-The method of protein crystallography originates from the discovery of X-rays by Conrad Röntgen, and the subsequent developments by Max von Laue, who was first to observe diffraction of X-rays and revealed the wave nature of X-rays.
+The method of protein crystallography originates from the discovery of X-rays by Wilhelm Conrad Röntgen, and the subsequent developments by Max von Laue, who was first to observe diffraction of X-rays to reveal the wave nature of X-rays.
 These discoveries were followed by the experiments by the Brags (father and son), who showed that X-ray diffraction could be used in the determination of the atomic structure of matter.
 However, the world had to wait for additional 45 years before the first protein structure was determined by protein crystallography.
 This was the structure of myoglobin, which gave the authors, Max Perutz and John Kendrew the Chemistry Nobel Prize in 1962.
 Since then several other protein crystallographic structures have been awarded the Nobel Prize.
 Among these is the prize awarded to Dorothy Hodgkin for the structures of vitamin B12 and insulin (Chemistry Prize of 1964); Johann Deisenhofer, Robert Huber and Hartmut Michel for the determination of the structure of the first membrane protein, the photosynthetic reaction center (Chemistry Prize of 1988); John E Walker for his role in the determination of the structure of ATP synthase (Chemistry Prize of 1997).
 Recent prizes related to protein crystallography include those awarded to Peter Agre & Roderick MacKinnon (Chemistry Prize of 2003), Roger Kornberg (Chemistry Prize of 2006), Venki Ramakrishnan, Thomas A. Steitz, Ada Yonath for the elucidation of the ternary structure of the ribosome (Chemistry Prize of 2009), and recently Brian Kobilka and Robert Lefkowitz for functional and structural studies of GPCR proteins (Chemistry Prize, 2012).

 1. X-ray diffraction